Quantitative and empirical demonstration of the Matthew effect in a study of career longevity: Empirical Evidence

 In this paper we demonstrate strong empirical evidence for universal statistical laws that describe career progress in competitive professions.
-Universal power-law behavior also occurs in many other social complex systems \cite{socpowlaw,PAsex, MEJN, econpowlaw,Barabasibursts, wattsSW, mobility, Emails,linking}.
-Stemming from the simplicity of the assumptions, the mechanism developed in this paper could apply elsewhere in society, such as the duration of both platonic and romantic friendships.
+Universal phenomena also occur in many other social complex systems where regularities arise despite the complexity of the human interactions and the spatio-temporal dynamics \cite{socpowlaw,PAsex,MEJN, econpowlaw,Barabasibursts,wattsSW,mobility,Emails,SornettePNAS,linking,FOMC,MetroHopper1, GravityHighway, HumanMobility2}.
+Stemming from the simplicity of the assumptions, the stochastic model developed in this paper could concievably apply elsewhere in society, such as the duration of both platonic and romantic friendships.
 Indeed, long relationships are harder to break than short ones, with random factors inevitably terminating them forever.
 Also, supporting evidence for the applicability of this model can be found in the similar truncated power-law pdfs with $\alpha<1$, that describe the dynamics of connecting within online social networks \cite{linking}.